Joining the Union

 For television, movies, interactive games as well as some web-based content, the union is SAG-AFTRA.
 For stage work, it’s Actor’s Equity.

-Starting at this level is part of “paying your dues,” but most who leave it are more than glad to say goodbye to what often feels a much lower level of professionalism all ’round.
+Starting non-union is part of “paying your dues,” but most who leave it are more than glad to say goodbye to what often feels a much lower level of professionalism all ’round.
 It’s interesting to note that, as a union negotiates higher pay rates for its members, the rates of non-union performers also rise– “A rising tide lifts all boats.”

 Most everyone starts in the non-union realm to gain experience and most want to get beyond it as soon as they can to a more lucrative, safer and more artistically fulfilling level of work through a union.
 This is true of actors, writers, directors, and so on.